commnerd/sw-ui/README.md

 ## It is suggested you add the following command to the end of your .bashrc file to connect to the container and change into the home directory

-`docker exec -it -u commnerd workspace bash -c 'cd ~; exec "bash"'`
+`docker exec -it --workdir /home/commnerd -u commnerd workspace bash`

+or

+`./connect.sh`